Dec. 13, 2003. Once I was forbidden to write this history. This is the truth.

 In Sanok we sat for a year's time.
 From Sanok they took us to Rashova – but only on mining.
 From Rashova they took us to Olsztyna (northeast part of Poland) in cattle wagons.
 For our transport, we were given bread for the road but could not eat it because our enemy trampled on the bread.
 They thrashed us with rifle butts and clubs.
 When they brought us to Olsztyna Barchevo (Barczewo) prison for war criminals, two boys were beaten and the rest were put in prison.

 The Polish caught me when they were shooting Ukrainians.
 For a half year I had worn the Ukrainian yellow and blue tryzub emblem in my hat.
+I sat in prison in 1945, 1946, 1947 and 1948.
 For this emblem they beat me for three years – day and night they beat or killed us.
 Some German soldiers were also arrested and held prisoners there, but the Ukrainians were killed.
 They never gave us any blanket nor bed.
-We slept on the dirt floor and covered ourselves under long tables.
+We slept on the dirt floor and covered ourselves iin hay under long tables.
 The clothing we walked in, we slept in.
 We were given a bowl for eating but no spoon.
 I found a piece of blade and this I fashioned into a spoon and soon cut my lip on it.

 When we sat in prison for more than a year, they fed us water from beet leaves.
 Then they made us walk.
 Some boys fell from hunger and didn't live.
 We could not commit suicide.
 Then they transported us to Olsztyna where they further beat us.
 They did what they wanted with us.
 For their amusement, we carried one another like on horses while they told us to 'bark like a dog, bellow like a cow and neigh like a horse'.

-They told us to kneel and poured water on the floor and told us to say "Here is the hill, here to the valley and in the ass end will be Ukraine," and on our backs they broke boards and chairs.
+In the morning they ran water on the floor and said to wash.
+They told us to kneel and poured water on the floor and told us to say "Here is the hill, here to the valley and in the ass end will be Ukraine," and they broke boards and chairs on our backs.
 This we endured for our nation, our glorified Ukraine.

 Before my eyes, one of our shooters was taken, bounded a bit and attached to the wall like Jesus, one held one hand and second held the other hand and third kicked him in the groin.
 In a few minutes his testicles swelled and they took him immediately on a stretcher.
 I saw him no more.